danymar24/resume/src/resume.md

 # **Summary**

-**Innovative Senior Solutions Architect** with a proven track record of designing and implementing comprehensive technology strategies that align with critical business objectives.
-Recognized for expertise in architecting robust, end-to-end solutions from conceptualization to deployment, optimizing system performance, and ensuring optimal user engagement for customer-facing applications across various platforms.
-Proficient in leveraging the latest technologies and committed to creating intuitive, scalable, and responsive enterprise solutions.
-Experienced in collaborating with cross-functional teams, providing technical leadership, and driving successful project execution within strict timelines and budgets.
+**Visionary technology leader with a proven record of driving digital transformation and innovation** to achieve critical business objectives.
+Experienced in building and leading high-performing teams, defining enterprise-wide technical strategy, and serving as a **key liaison between technology and executive leadership**.
+Expertise in architecting robust, end-to-end solutions from conceptualization to deployment, ensuring optimal user engagement and system performance across multiple platforms.
+Committed to fostering a culture of technical excellence and strategic collaboration to deliver intuitive, scalable, and responsive enterprise solutions.

 # **Accomplishments**

-* Successfully architected, proposed, and led the cross-functional team in the development of the Children’s Health flagship mobile application.
+* Architected and led the development of Children’s Health's flagship mobile application, driving a core strategic initiative that significantly enhanced patient engagement and care.
-* Took the lead in enhancing Norwex’s mobile application, identifying key areas for improvement and leading the team in the development and implementation of new features.
+* Directed the mobile application enhancement strategy for Norwex, improving the user experience and increasing feature adoption.
-* Successfully architected and led the development team in the creation of a customer care center application for Toyota Motors North America.
+* Led the architecture and development of the Telematics Support Tool, a critical application for the customer care center that reduced the time to find customer information by 80%, eliminating the need for multiple applications.

-# **Technical Skills**
+# **Skills**

-**Technologies**
-Javascript, Node.JS, Ionic, Express.js, Angular, React, React Native, GraphQL, CICD, Azure, AWS, Firebase, Ionic Appflow, HTML5, CSS3, REST, Github, Github actions, Atlassian.

-**Programming Languages**
+**Leadership & Strategy**
+Strategic Planning, Team Leadership & Mentorship, Vendor Management, Agile/Scrum Methodologies, Cross-Functional Collaboration, Budget Management, and Talent Acquisition.

+**Technologies & Frameworks**
+* Cloud Platforms: Azure, AWS, Firebase
+* Mobile Development: React Native, Ionic, Ionic Appflow, iOS, Android
+* Front-end: Angular, React, HTML5, CSS3
+* Back-end: Node.js, Express.js, GraphQL
-Javascript, Typescript, C, C++, PHP.
+* Languages: Javascript, Typescript, Python

-**Databases**
-NoSql, MongoDb
+* DevOps & Tools: CI/CD, Github, Github Actions, Atlassian, REST
+* Databases: NoSql, MongoDb, Postgress, Cosmos, SQL

 # **Work Experience**

 ## **Children’s Health Systems of Texas**

 Aubrey, TX.
+Senior Solutions Architect

 **Technologies**
 React, React-Native, Typescript, Node.js, Github actions, storybook, Azure, AWS, GraphQL, Detox, iOS, Android, Kotlin, Java, Swift

-* Senior Solutions Architect (Aug 2024 - Present)
+* **Senior Solutions Architect** (Aug 2024 - Present)
-    * Interim Mobile Team Manager (Aug 2025 - Present)
+    * **Interim Mobile Team Manager** (Aug 2025 - Present)
-        * Provide ongoing leadership and operational management for the mobile development team, overseeing daily tasks, sprint planning, and performance to ensure a consistent and efficient workflow.
+        * Provided ongoing leadership and operational management for the mobile development team, ensuring a consistent and efficient workflow.
-        * Lead a key strategic initiative to enhance mobile app quality by designing and implementing an automated testing strategy, including technology and framework selection.
+        * Led a strategic initiative to enhance mobile app quality by implementing a new automated testing strategy.
-        * Serve as the central point of contact for the mobile team, acting as a critical bridge between developers, stakeholders, and cross-functional departments to ensure clear communication and strategic alignment.
+        * Served as the central point of contact for the mobile team, acting as a critical bridge between developers, stakeholders, and cross-functional teams.
-    * As Senior Solutions Architect:
+    * **As Senior Solutions Architect**:
-        * Architected and led the complete replatforming of backend resources from AWS to Azure, a strategic initiative that streamlined infrastructure and enhanced system performance.
+        * Directed the architectural replatforming of backend resources from AWS to Azure, a strategic initiative that streamlined infrastructure and enhanced system performance.
+        * Developed and executed a comprehensive strategy for partnering with third-party development companies, overseeing vendor selection and project delivery to ensure successful outcomes.
         * Directed the architectural design and technical strategy for the Diabetes Advisor Mobile App and the Formcalc web application, critical tools for patient care used by both doctors and nurses.
         * Developed and executed a comprehensive strategy for partnering with third-party development companies, overseeing vendor selection and project delivery to ensure successful outcomes.
         * Provided architectural guidance and technical leadership to multiple cross-functional teams, ensuring alignment on technology standards and best practices.

-* Senior Mobile Solutions Architect (Jan 2023 - Aug 2024)
+* **Senior Mobile Solutions Architect** (Jan 2023 - Aug 2024)
-    * Interim Mobile Team Manager (May 2023 - Oct 2023)
+    * **Interim Mobile Team Manager** (May 2023 - Oct 2023)
         * Directed the "Digital Front Door" project, overseeing its successful execution and facilitating a smooth transition from third-party development to an in-house team.
-    * As Senior Mobile Solutions Architect:
+    * **As Senior Mobile Solutions Architect**:
         * Designed and implemented scalable and robust mobile solutions aligned with company business goals, employing best practices and emerging technologies.
         * Collaborated with multidisciplinary teams, including developers, designers, and stakeholders, to translate complex requirements into architectural designs.
         * Provided technical leadership and guidance, ensuring adherence to architectural principles and standards throughout the development lifecycle.